 The MySQL/MariaDB back-end is an alternative to the default SQLite back-end.
-In this guide and in the rest of OpenNebula’s documentation and configuration files we will refer to this database as the MySQL, however OpenNebula you can use either MySQL or MariaDB.
+In this guide and in the rest of OpenNebula’s documentation and configuration files we will refer to this database as MySQL.
+However, OpenNebula can use either MySQL or MariaDB.

 The two back-ends cannot coexist (SQLite and MySQL), and you will have to decide which one is going to be used while planning your OpenNebula installation.

-If you are planning to install OpenNebula with MySQL back-end, please follow this guide prior to start OpenNebula the first time to avoid problems with oneadmin and serveradmin credentials.
+If you are planning to install OpenNebula with MySQL back-end, please follow this guide prior to starting OpenNebula the first time to avoid problems with oneadmin and serveradmin credentials.

 You need to add a new user and grant it privileges on the

 opennebula database.
-This new database doesn’t need to exist, OpenNebula will create it the first time you run it.
+This new database doesn’t need to exist as OpenNebula will create it the first time it runs.